jrudolph/sbt-optimizer/README.md

 ## License

-The project is license under the MIT license.
+The project is license under the Apache License v2.
 See the [LICENSE file](https://raw.githubusercontent.com/jrudolph/sbt-optimizer/master/LICENSE).